BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-schemas-api.md

 # Schemas

 Schemas are rooted in the `/v1/schemas/{org_label}/{project_label}` collection.
-They define a set of rules and constraints using [SHACL](https://www.w3.org/TR/shacl/).
+They define a set of rules and constraints using @link:[SHACL](https://www.w3.org/TR/shacl/){ open=new }.
 Once those schemas are present, other resources can be created against them.
 Those resources won't be successfully created unless they match the required constraints defined on the schema.

 Each schema...

 - belongs to a `project` identifier by the label `{project_label}`
 - inside an `organization` identifier by the label `{org_label}`
-- it is validated against the [shacl schema](https://bluebrainnexus.io/schemas/shacl-20170720.ttl) (version 20170720).
+- it is validated against the @link:[SHACL schema](https://bluebrainnexus.io/schemas/shacl-20170720.ttl){ open=new }
+  (version 20170720).

 Access to resources in the system depends on the access control list set for them.
 Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
 Please visit @ref:[Authentication](authentication.md) to learn more about how to retrieve an access token.

 @@@ note { .tip title="Authorization notes" }

 When modifying schemas, the caller must have `schemas/write` permissions on the current path of the project or the ancestor paths.

 When reading schemas, the caller must have `resources/read` permissions on the current path of the project or the ancestor paths.

 @@@